 Arch MI requires documentation to verify the following:

 - The loan transaction.

 - The AUS findings/feedback report.

-- The borrower's credit history.
+- The member's credit history.

 - The value of the property.

 - The terms of the sale (purchase transaction only).

-- The borrower's employment and income.
+- The member's employment and income.

-- The borrower's assets and equity.
+- The member's assets and equity.